ajberkley/cl-binary-store/README.md

 ## Status

-I have not cut a first release tag even though the system works well currently because I'd like to put in the pluggable version coding schemes first to always keep backwards compatibility with first release
+I have not cut a first release tag even though the system works well currently because I'd like to put in the pluggable versioned coding schemes first to always keep backwards compatibility with first release

 ## Focus
 - Speed